 Roll out a generous amount of plastic wrap to cover your work surface as seen above.
 Once you’re done, it rolls up onto itself for easy clean up!

-Preheat oven to 325° (you want to bake the turkey low and long)
+Bake at 325° (you want to bake the turkey low and long)

 Place the turkey breast side up in the roasting pan preferably on a rack.
 If you do not have a rack you can use balled up foil or large fresh vegetables like whole carrots to rest the turkey on.